MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 Microsoft Teams is an entirely cloud-based product and requires your tab content to be available from the cloud using HTTPS endpoints.
 Teams don't allow local hosting, therefore, you need to either publish your tab to a public URL or use a proxy that will expose your local port to an internet-facing URL.

-To test your tab extension, you'll use [ngrok](https://ngrok.com/docs), which is built into this application.
+To test your tab extension, you must use [ngrok](https://ngrok.com/docs), which is built into this application.
 Ngrok is a reverse proxy software tool that creates a tunnel to your locally running web server's publicly available HTTPS endpoints.
 Your server's web endpoints will be available during the current session on your local machine.
 When the machine is shut down or goes to sleep, the service is no longer available.

 In your command prompt, exit localhost and enter the following: